 Boost for Scotland's Virtual School Head Teachers' Network

-The Scottish Government has awarded further funding to CELCIS to invest in the continued development of Scotland’s Virtual School Head Teachers’ Network.
+The Scottish Government has awarded further funding to CELCIS to invest in the continued development of Scotland’s Virtual School Head Teachers’ and Care Experienced Teams' Network.

 Established to share learning on how Virtual School Head Teachers (VSHTs) can best support pupils with care experience, the network and its members will be bolstered by the continued support of CELCIS in hosting and supporting the development of the network which now represents these roles in 16 local authority areas.